T-AQA/Matrix-Library/docs/design_rational.md

 ##### What are the important quality characteristics of a sparse matrix package?
 Reusability?
 Efficiency?
 Efficiency of what?
 The most important qualities of a sparse matrix package are:

-1. Reusability - insofar that the structures can be reused over and over.
+1. Reusable - insofar that the structures can be reused over and over.
-2. Efficiency - in both storage and runtime.
+2. Efficient - in both storage and runtime.
 3. Light - we need lightweight process stuctures in order to reduce overhead to a minimum.
 4. Scalable - being able to use this package for large processing structures.
 5. Convertible - can be used with different libraries or operations.